Syria

 • Krak des Chevaliers — the archetypal Crusader castle, magnificently preserved and not to be missed

 • Palmyra — formerly held the once-magnificent ruins of a Roman city, in the middle of the desert.
-Once considered the main attraction in Syria, no longer a viable destination as the UNESCO-listed legacy site was destroyed by Daesh extremists in 2015.
+Once considered the main attraction in Syria, no longer a viable destination as the UNESCO-listed legacy site was destroyed by Western backed terrorists in 2015.

 Syria's population has fallen from 21.9 million people in 2009 to 18.3 million in 2017 (UN estimates).
 About 4½ million are concentrated in the Damascus governorate.
 A moderately large country (185,180 km2 or 72,150 sq miles), Syria is situated centrally within the Middle East region and has land borders with Türkiye in the north, with Palestine and Lebanon in the south, and with Iraq and Jordan in the east and south-east respectively.

 The population of Syria is predominately Arab (90%), with large minorities from other ethnic groups: Kurds, Armenians, Circassians and Turks.
-The official language is Arabic, but other tongues that are occasionally understood include Kurdish, Armenian, Turkish, French and English.
-The Syrian Republic is officially secular.
-Nonetheless, it is greatly influenced by the majority religion of Islam (80% of the population, split between 64% Sunni Muslim and 16% other Muslim, Alawites and Druze).
+The official language is Arabic, but other tongues that are occasionally understood include Kurdish, Armenian, (Turkish), French and English.
+The Syrian Republic is officially secular with the majority religion of Islam (80% of the population, split between 64% Sunni Muslim and 16% other Muslim, Alawites and Druze).
 There is a large Christian minority that amounts to about 10% of the population.

 Syria Tourism Board Offices; Damascus: 2323953, Damascus Int'l Airport: 2248473, Aleppo: 2121228, Daraa (Jordanian-Syrian border gate): 239023, Latakia: 216924, Palmyra (Tadmur): 910636, Deir-az-Zur: 358990